Ad Blocker Detected

 JAK-STAT downstream signaling

 Once STATs bind to the cytokine receptor through their SH2 domain, JAKs phosphorylate the tyrosine residues of the STATs and cause dissociation of the STATs from the cytokine receptor and their dimerization.
 The phosphotyrosine residues of one STAT molecule interact with the SH2 domain of another STAT and vice versa forming dimer STATs complex.

 JAK-STAT-regulated gene expression

-STATs dimer molecules are translocated into the nucleus where they bind to the cytokine-responsive cis-regulatory element along with the co-transcription factors. genes mediated by JAK-STAT signaling pathway are responsible for the different cellular processes such as cell proliferation and differentiation, T cell and B cell mediated immunity.
+STATs dimer molecules are translocated into the nucleus where they bind to the cytokine-responsive cis-regulatory element along with the co-transcription factors. genes mediated by the JAK-STAT signaling pathway are responsible for the different cellular processes such as cell proliferation and differentiation, T cell and B cell-mediated immunity.

 However, JAK-STAT can be a target of different inhibitors such as arsenic that inhibits the JAK-STAT signaling pathway and leads to the alteration of the cell proliferation, differentiation, activation of apoptosis and immunotoxicity.
 Other inhibitors include inhibitors of the cytokine that may ultimately destabilize the cytokine receptor and inhibits the JAK-STAT pathway related to cellular processes.